5.1. Setting up your programmer for macOS

-If you are using the Pololu USB AVR Programmer and have a version of Mac OS X prior to 10.7 (Lion), you will need to install a modified version of the firmware onto your programmer.
+If you are using the Pololu USB AVR Programmer, you might need to update the firmware of your programmer to get it working with macOS.
 See the Firmware Support for Mac OS X section of the Pololu USB AVR Programmer User’s Guide for instructions.

 Mac OS X compatibility: we have confirmed that the programmer and Orangutan SVP work on Mac OS X 10.7 and we can assist with advanced technical issues, but most of our tech support staff does not use Macs, so basic support for Mac OS X is limited.

 To test your setup, plug the programmer or Orangutan SVP into a USB port on your Mac.
 Click “Cancel” if you see the following dialog: